Scala to map from query string, json or xml

 Two other classes, which are UrlUtils and TextUtils contains the concrete implementations of parsing.
 It is better because methods could be used somewhere else.
 And they are static, without any state, just helpers.

-I would like to add a note, that these examples are not 100% functional.
-Even now, when I look at them, I see that I could make all parsing methods return Option[Map[String, String]] and reorganize code somehow in a more functional way.
+I would like to add a note, that these examples are not 100% .
+Even now, when I look at them, I see that I could make all parsing methods return Option[Map[String, String]] and reorganize code somehow in a more way.
 But I want to keep it like it is here for the simplicity.

 Let’s move to the UrlUtils class first.
 This is the place where we are using previously included apache dependencies.